Aros24/book-library/README.md

 # Book-Library
 ## Summary
-Fullstack application for managing a book library.
+This fullstack application is a university project for managing a book library.
 It allows you to create users, add books, book authors and borrow books.
 Users have two roles possible: basic and admin.
 It uses REST API for communication between frontend and backend, with JWT for authentication.

 ## Technologies Used